wdobbels/FIREnet/README.md

 ## Citation

 This work is accompanied by the paper *"Predicting the global far-infrared SED of galaxies via machine learning techniques"*.
-The paper will be linked here once accepted.
+The paper can be found [here](https://ui.adsabs.harvard.edu/abs/2019arXiv191006330D/abstract) ([arXiv pdf](https://arxiv.org/pdf/1910.06330.pdf)).
+If you use this work, please cite the paper.
+An official citation will be linked here once the paper is fully published by A&A.